-Face yoga is becoming a major thing — even the Duchess of Sussex is doing it.
-As an avid devotee to natural beauty, Meghan Markle has listed face yoga as a key practice in her arsenal of anti-aging routines.
+Face yoga has becoming a major beauty trend — but we’ve been talking about it here since 2016.
+Years ago, Meghan Markle (who is an avid natural beauty devotee and yes, once regularly shared content with us here via The Tig!) listed face yoga as a key practice in her arsenal of anti-aging routines.
 If those sculpted cheekbones could talk, they might just tell you to jump on the face yoga bandwagon stat.

 The idea behind face yoga is that the right facial exercises can improve facial volume by strengthening muscles attached to the skin while also relaxing deep-set lines.
 If you’ve developed too many laugh lines from all those viral puppy videos or an obvious brow furrow from giving your sister the side-eye for all those years — face yoga just may be just what you need to even things out.